 Bus pick-ups occur at designated bus stops throughout the city of Lawrence beginning at 6:45 a.m.
 Bus drop-offs occur at the same designated bus stops until 5:00 p.m.
 Children in grades K-4 cannot be alone at the bus stop.
 An adult must accompany a child for pick up and drop off.
-If the student's parent or guardian is not at the bus stop, the student will be brought back to school.
-A parent fee of \$25.00 and/or removal from transportation will be assessed if a student is returned to school on the bus on more than one occasion.
+If the student's parent or guardian is not at the bus stop, the student will be brought back to school and a fee of \$5.00 for every 15 minutes will be assessed for the extended day expense.